MaxKaye/ctcornellrecall/weeklyUpdate/SystemDiagramDocumentations.md

  * haven't find reliable source for UPC code look up
  * where to get itemized user purchase data
  * how to scrape FDA website and determine frequency of database updates: every few hours/every morning/everytime app is opened?
+ * should we show a "safe to eat" sign if nothing is recalled

+## Future thoughts
+* B2B model integrating with POS system:
+Receive customer’s items purchased by using information from receipt items from QR code on Customer Receipt.
+Also, we need to figure out if the purchase number that shows up on the POS system would be helpful as well in tracking and then returning the food item.
+* The FDA website always says “please return the product to your retailer for a full refund or replacement” but are we going to change this?
+Incentivize customers by instantly returning the product?
+This saves them time returning the product.